-The more we speak with small businesses the more the topic of content creation gets addressed.
+The more we speak with small businesses about their marketing strategy the more the topic of content creation gets addressed.
 The biggest challenge small businesses seem to face when creating content is coming up with topical ideas that are valuable to their users, get Google search traffic, are actually content their target users want to read, and which are unique to their industry.

 Small Businesses Can Learn From Coca Cola’s Content 2020 Strategy